zamazan4ik/awesome-pgo/article/article.md

 #### Desktop environments (DE)

+TODO: Mention https://github.com/pop-os/cosmic-epoch in the article as possible DE for PGO tests (energy efficiency, etc.)

 One of my ideas for improving PGO coverage across the ecosystem was proposing PGO enabling for desktop environments (DE) like Gnome and KDE.
 These "umbrella" projects have many different software and trying to enable PGO across one DE will cover a lot of projects.
 Sounds great, doesn't it?
 And of course, the idea failed.

 At FOSDEM 2024 I had several conversations about enabling PGO with Gnome and KDE developers (their stands were placed together, huh).
 Opinions about PGO were almost identical - "Yes, it would be useful to give it a try.
 However, we need to figure out how we can collect good PGO profiles.
 And we need more human resources to implement it.
 Btw, contributions are welcomed!".
 I interpret it as "If you are interested in it - you need to implement it.".
 Honestly, pretty fair point of view - that's how open-source works.
 At least the developers suggested me to create some sort of discussions on the corresponding platforms.
 I did it for [Gnome](https://discourse.gnome.org/t/evaluate-using-profile-guided-optimization-pgo-and-post-link-optimization-plo-for-gnome-projects/19341) and [KDE](https://discuss.kde.org/t/evaluate-using-profile-guided-optimization-pgo-and-post-link-optimization-plo-for-kde-projects/10290) - unfortunately, not so much activity.
 Do I need to start a conversation somewhere else?
 However, at least Gnome recently posted several articles ([one](https://blogs.gnome.org/chergert/2024/03/21/bolting-libraries/), [two](https://blogs.gnome.org/alatiera/2024/03/26/thoughts-on-employing-pgo-and-bolt-on-the-gnome-stack/)) about PGO and PLO so probably at least *some* interest exists.
 I just recommend starting with regular PGO, and only after that start thinking about BOLT integration - PGO is a much more stable technology with fewer limitations.